acrenwelge/Portfolio-Reference-Documents/dotnet-guidelines.md

 > **About Me Example:**
 >
 > _I am a full-stack .NET developer with experience building multi-tiered
-> web > applications.
+> applications.
 I went to school at X University where I pursued a
 > Bachelor’s degree in Y.  After practicing law for several years, I
 > decided to shift my career to technology.
 I've been interested in
 > coding and software development for some time since taking some coding